mbforbes/website-3/README.md

 - [ ] Fix up non-height-matching images
     - [ ] Two in aberdeen post before "Bagpipes don't get me fired up either."
 - [ ] Fix `&39;` on some cards in card layout
+- [ ] Have card layout hide horizontal scrollbar (see if fixes); freaks out when cards are initially flipping
 - [ ] Fix text colors for dark mode in SVGs in Every PhD is Different
 - [ ] Make Aside: in "Animating SVGs from Sketch with anime.js" actually an aside
 - [ ] youtube -> vimeo as much as possible